-Appendix L: Buddy Description
+Appendix J: Buddy Guidance

-1 Introduction Once allocated, contact your new graduate and offer help and support.
+1 Introduction New candidates are encouraged to find a 'Buddy' who can give informal guidance to those newly joining the REG Scheme.
+Once approached, potential Buddies should offer help and support.
 Share contact information.
-Set up initial meeting with new graduate to discuss your experience on the REG Scheme.
+Discuss your experience on the REG Scheme.
 Advise on how best to take advantage of courses, induction and REGS conference, etc. Encourage attendance at IMechE and IET railway events, lectures etc. Show how to get help from Mentors, Line managers and Scheme Advisor.
 Q & A. 2 Continuous Support Support new graduate with any questions they may have regarding the scheme or the railway in general.
 Encourage new REGS graduate to look at optional events and courses within the REG scheme.
 Help new graduate network with other graduates on the REG Scheme.
 3 Feedback Consider how to support your Graduate going forward and if appropriate contact the Scheme Advisor and/or Scheme Coordinator with appropriate feedback.